finbourne/lusid-sdk-java-preview/sdk/docs/StructuredResultDataApi.md

 # **getStructuredResultData**
 > GetStructuredResultDataResponse getStructuredResultData(scope, requestBody, asAt, maxAge)

-[EXPERIMENTAL] Get structured result data
+[EXPERIMENTAL] GetStructuredResultData: Get structured result data

 Retrieve one or more structured result data items from a particular scope.
 Each item can be identified by its time invariant structured result data identifier.
 For each ID, LUSID  returns the most recently matched item with respect to the provided (or default) effective datetime.
 An optional maximum age range window can be specified to control how far back to look from the specified  effective datetime.
 LUSID returns the most recent item within this window.
 In the request, each data item must be keyed by a unique correlation ID.
 This ID is ephemeral and not stored by LUSID.
 It serves only to easily identify each data item in the response.
 The response returns three collections.
 The first contains successfully retrieved data items.
 The second contains those with a  valid identifier but that could not be found.
 The third contains those that failed because LUSID could not construct a valid identifier from the request.
 For the IDs that failed to resolve or could not be found, a reason is provided.
 It is important to check the failed sets for any unsuccessful results.